Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 1. Sub PMC should be slimmed down to be a simple wrapper around a section of bytecode.
 It should contain a little bit of information necessary to be invoked and to execute bytecode only.
-It shouldn't hold any other bookkeeping information.
+It shouldn't hold much other information.
+It probably does need to include a pointer to a LexInfo PMC for lexicals, but that's it.
-2. Other behaviors of Sub, like Closures and Methods can be broken out into separate subclasses, if such is warranted.
+2. Other behaviors of Sub, like Closures and Methods can be broken out into separate subclasses or mixins, if such is warranted.
 For Closures I think we definitely want it.
 For Methods, it might be unnecessary.
 I'm not really convinced that Methods want to be treated any differently from ordinary Subs, but maybe HLLs think differently.
 3. Class, NameSpace, and MultiSub should all be given improved interfaces for populating their contents at runtime.
-NameSpace in particular needs to be dramatically cut, sliced, and refactored to remove all the magic.
-NameSpace should be, essentially, little more than a Hash with a name and the ability to recursively search contents.
+NameSpace in particular needs to be dramatically cut, sliced, and refactored to remove all the magic and garbage (and magical garbage).
+NameSpace should be, essentially, little more than a Hash with a name and the ability to recursively search contents using multi-part keys.
 4. IMCC needs to be changed to remove code that fills Sub full of unnecessary information.
 Also, if we have time, IMCC needs to be deleted.
 5. The MMD system is going to need to be re-thought.
 Specifically, I don't like the idea of keeping around a bunch of signature lists and needing to sort them on every invocation.
+Or, having to do it every time by default.
    Instead, I think wins can be had if we use some variety of a search tree instead.
 Also, we don't assume every Sub is associated 1:1 with a single signature.
-The MultiSub should provide the signature to Sub mappings for each candidate
+The MultiSub should handle mapping a signature to a Sub, but should be flexible enough to support an N:1 mapping.